mmcbrien3/mmcbrien.com/writing_dir/chefs_log/hot_chocolate.md

 I followed a recipe from [this website](https://celebratingsweets.com/homemade-hot-chocolate/).

-- Ratings
+Rating:
 - Dish: A
 - Execution: A

 ![](../../assets/hot_chocolate/hot_chocolate_final.png)